jeffdoolittle/jeffdoolittle.github.com/_posts/2021-03-05-the-five-factor-model-of-cultural-alignment.md

 [**Tactics**](#strategies-and-tactics) define the *how* in relation to well defined and documented [strategies](#strategies-and-tactics).

 Many organizations attempt to translate an ambiguous vision with an unclear mission directly into tactical action.
 This holds true especially in the software industry.
-Even a compelling vision and a well-conceived mission cannot suffice if attempts are made to jump directly from mission to tactices.
+Even a compelling vision and a well-conceived mission cannot suffice if attempts are made to jump directly from mission to tactics.

+I refer to this jump as the *Jump to How*.
+Some symptoms include:

+- Technophilia (obsession with tools and technologies)
+- Solutions Masquerading as Requirements
+- Product Owners or Customers referring to specific technologies
+- Development managers making decisions about technology selection
+- High defect counts and frequent escalation events
+- Slow and decreasing velocity of project completion and delivery

 ___